PrefectHQ/prefect/docs/concepts/storage.md

 `prefect storage reset-default` resets the default storage option to temporary local storage.

-### S3 compatible storage
+### S3 Endpoint URL
-When need there is the option to use a S3 compatible storage like minio or Scaleway.
-To get this working you would need to provide the endpoint url when creating the storage via the CLI.
-Usually the endpoint url looks something like this ```https://bucketname.s3.nl-ams.scw.cloud```.
+When using an S3 compatible storage solution, like minio or Scaleway, or a VPC endpoint for S3, specify the endpoint URL when setting up storage via the CLI.
+An endpoint URL is not necessary when using AWS S3 directly.